Expensive bib shorts are a hard sell. Particularly if you’re buying them ‘in the flesh’ – in the bike shop rather than via the interwebs.

 In short(s), comfortable.

 I can confirm that the bright orange pad in a shall-we-say-anatomically-correct shape, has so far performed admirably in its primary function.
 My nethercrackers have never felt so loved.

 Talking of nethercrackers, the bib on the shorts is sufficiently stretchy to allow you to pull down the front of the shorts when you need to visit the gents.
 No need for a full removal of everything on your top half, or to find a route to freedom down one of the legs (who does that…?).

 The rubberised grippers on the inside of each thigh cuff keep the shorts in position well.

 As mentioned above in the section on seams (or the relative lack of them), I haven’t encountered any irritation whilst wearing these shorts.
 Indeed I actually look forward to wearing them.

 Case in point: as I write this review, I have quite a long (~90km) ride with my brother-in-law coming up this Sunday.
 I’ve worked my bib shorts availability schedule (yes, I have one of those…) so that my

 I don’t think you’d be disappointed to receive a pair, whether as a present (recommended route) or in exchange for your hard-earned cash.

-Talking of which, if you do want to deploy some moolah, the Stolen Goat ONE bib shorts are available to buy from Wiggle.
+Talking of which, if you do want to deploy some moolah, the Stolen Goat ONE bib shorts are available to buy direct from the company.
 Treat your undercarriage to a new garage.